eip: 7847

 Abstract

-Posts may be “owned” by their creators.
-This may be a useful mechanic, but the independent signature of the post allows for a third party to publish a message on behalf of another user.
-This is useful for the convenience of third party services to publish or enshrine messages.
-Additionally editing a post may be limited to the original author.
-This is a design decision that should be made by the implementor.
+Posts may be “owned” by their creators, but the owner of the NFT itself is not meaningful in the standard.
+This may be a useful mechanic for financial purposes, but the independent signature of the post allows for a third party to publish a message on behalf of another user.

 Motivation

-With the continued censorship and manipulation of social media platforms it becomes increasingly important for truly decentralized social media to exist.
-Unlike other attempts at blockchain decentralized social media, this method does not rely on a single set of smart contracts or even the blockchain itself.
+With the continued censorship and manipulation of social media platforms, it becomes increasingly important for truly decentralized and permissionless social media to exist.
+Unlike other attempts at blockchain decentralized social media, this method does not rely on a centralized set of smart contracts.
 Blockchain integration of author-signed event based social media simply adds a powerful substrate for standardized decentralized social media to exist in.
-The benefits of blockchain include, but are not limited to longevity, censorship resistance, monetary, and neutrality.
+The benefits of blockchain include, but are not limited to, longevity, censorship resistance, monetary, and neutrality.
 The NFT standard is the most common and widely used standard for representing unique digital data on the blockchain.
 Using the NFT standard and standard NFT properties means that every marketplace, wallet and app that makes NFTs viewable is also a publication channel.
-With the data publicly available custom feed algorithms can also be built to give control back to users.
+With the data publicly available, custom feed algorithms can also be built to give control back to users.

 Specification